-Previous experience, existing qualifications and existing understanding of topics should all be factored in.
+Current and previous experience combined with existing qualifications and existing understanding of topics should all be factored in.
 As a starting point, consider the following alongside course syllabuses:

 What career path do you plan on taking?

-In your present situation what are your strengths, weaknesses, opportunities and threats?
+In your present situation what are your strengths, weaknesses, opportunities, and threats?

 This will help you to highlight which training to prioritise and begin devising a career roadmap.
 Consider where you want to be in the next 12 months and where you will go from there in the next 3-5 years.
-In relation to this, try to split your development into sensible short-term and long-term goals.
+In relation to this, try to split your development into sensible short term and long term goals.

 What methods of learning work best for you?